cse110-sp21-group29/cse110-sp21-group29/specs/personaJackson.md

 ## About
 I am a junior at USC, majoring in economics.
 Luckily, I haven't found school exceptionally difficult and have been able to do pretty well.
 However, I am very active in the photography club and surf club at my school.
 I also play soccer here and was just recently elected as vice president of my sorority.
 This mix of extracurriculars has caused conflicts, where I have overbooked a time and had to miss a meeting.
 I need a better way to organize my schedule so that those that I make less of these mistakes.

+## Technology Literacy
+My tech knowledge is limited, I have never coded in my life and have zero experience with any language.
+I use Apple products as thats what all my friends had.
+I tech knowledge is limited to browsing apps like instagram, tiktok, etc. and I am an avid online shopper.